FAQS

 -

-I don’t offer hybrid therapy at this time.
-Because I have limited in-person spots and pay for an office space and commute into Boston each week, I reserve those sessions for clients who are only able or prefer to be seen in person.
-If you’re seeking in-person therapy, sessions will need to remain in person, with rare exceptions for emergencies or severe weather.
+I’m not offering hybrid therapy right now.
+Since I have limited in-person spots and commute into Boston each week for that office time, I reserve those sessions for clients who truly need or prefer to meet in person.
+If you’re seeking in-person therapy, we’ll plan to keep sessions in person, with occasional exceptions for emergencies or severe weather.

 -

-If you need to cancel or reschedule, please provide at least 48 hours' notice to avoid a $200 fee (not covered by insurance).
-Exceptions may be made in cases of emergencies or illness at my discretion.
+If you need to cancel or reschedule, please try to provide at least 48 hours' notice to avoid a $200 fee, which is charged to your debit or credit card.
+Sessions must be rescheduled within the same calendar week to waive this fee; otherwise, the cancellation fee will apply.
+I understand that life happens, so occasional exceptions may be made in cases of emergencies or illness at my discretion.

-Sessions are 55 minutes.
-If you arrive 10 minutes late or more, it will be considered a no-show, and the $200 fee will apply.
-This fee will be charged regardless of whether you notify me in advance.
+Individual therapy sessions are 50 minutes.
+If you arrive 10 minutes late or more, the appointment will be considered a no-show and the $200 fee will apply.
+This fee still applies even if you notify me ahead of time.
+Shorter sessions are significantly less productive, and once too much time has passed, I’m no longer able to hold the appointment.

 -